Morocco Omari

-He co-stars in Empire with Terrence Howard and Taraji Henson.
+He also co-starred in Empire with Terrence Howard and Taraji Henson.

-Morocco's film credits also include 21 Bridges Gun Hill, Half Past Dead 2, Kubuku Rides, and Momentum.
+Morocco's film credits also include 21 Bridges, Gun Hill, Half Past Dead 2, Kubuku Rides, and Momentum.

 His theater credits include Pipeline, Intimate Apparel, Knock Me a Kiss, and Blues for an Alabama Sky.

 Morocco directed Good Intentions, (Mis) Leading Man, and Mission Mom: Possible.
 He wrote and produced the short film The Male Groupie.

 Early life

 Morocco grew up on the West Side, Chicago.
 He says of his early life: "Looking back, I had to be a storyteller; we didn't have a whole lot of outlets on the West Side.
 But it wasn't until after I was shot at - that I sat down and thought about what I really wanted to do".

 Career

 Morocco's acting career starting in 1998 after being in the U.S. Marines, and returning from Desert Storm.
 He appeared in TV series such as Malcolm & Eddie and Early Edition.
 He had recurring roles in Joan of Arcadia with Patrick Fabian, the television show Dragnet with Chuti Tiu and François Chau, Crossing Jordan and NCIS with Pauley Perrette.
-He also appeared in Girlfriends, Season 1 Episode 2, as the man interested in Toni at Davis’ restaurant.
+He also appeared in Girlfriends, season 1 Episode 2, as the man interested in Toni at Davis’ restaurant.

 In films, he has appeared in Constellation and Half Past Dead 2.

 As a voice over artist Morocco has worked on campaigns such as Powerade, McDonald's, Budweiser, Sony, The Bible Experience, and Toyota.